 - Add heavy cream and sugar, and beat them together until medium peak.

-The cream and fruit are both sweet and would often suffice if you don’t want your daifuku to be too sweet.
-However, if you want a sweeter dough, you can add sugar and increase the amount to your liking.
+The cream and fruit are both sweet and would often suffice if you don't want your daifuku to be too sweet.
+However, if you want a sweeter dough, add sugar and increase the amount you like.

-The thickness of the cream will depend upon how long you whisk it.
+The thickness of the cream will depend on how long you whisk it.
 The longer you whisk, the thicker it will be.

 How To Store